| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 It offered intruiging, high-tech graphics, riveting audio accompaniment

+and just the proper amount of strategic viability.
 In short, Space Dungeon, like Qix and Venture, is exactly the sort of

 game that just aches for home translation, where players can learn the